 More than 600,000 people visit the Topography of Terror

 each year, making one of the most frequently visited places of remembrance in Berlin.
-During the “Third Reich”, the Secret State Police, the SS and the Reich Security Main Office were located there.
+During the “Third Reich”, the Secret State Police, the SS, and the Reich Security Main Office were located there.
 The site now houses a free exhibition detailing the dimensions of the Nazi reign of terror.
-The exhibition is wheelchair accessible.
+Both the exhibition and library indoors, and the outdoor exhibition are wheelchair accessible.

 The German parliament building known as the Reichstagsgebäude

 has developed into a major visitor attraction.
-Since the transfer from Bonn as the former capital of Germany to Berlin the Reichstag has been visited by 15 million people.
-Inside the glass dome visitors can enjoy the view over the parliamentary and government quarter.
-The building is wheelchair accessible.
-To visit the dome you will need to book in advance and enter your identity document information...
+Since the transfer from Bonn as the former capital of Germany to Berlin, the Reichstag has been visited by 15 million people.
+The Reichstag is the German parliament building and is located near the Brandenburg Gate.
+It has a dome on top with a good view of the city that is accessed by a long ramp to get up a couple of floors.
+Inside the glass dome, visitors can enjoy the view over the parliamentary and government quarter.
+A visit to the inside of the building is step-free but requires making a reservation in advance.
 Please see our listing

 The Brandenburger Tor